ICPSquad/Documentation/create/accessories.md

 On each card you can see the 4 importants properties of an accessory.&#x20;

-* **Rarity** : This score is an indication of how hard it will be to create this accessory, the more stars the more points this accessory will generate.&#x20;
+* **Rarity** : This score is an indication of how hard it will be to create this accessory.
+The more stars it has the more points this accessory will generate each day it's equip.
+During MVP this ratio is 1:1 (ex: A 1 star accessory will generate 1 point/day, a 5 star will generate 5 points/day, etc)&#x20;
-* **Slot** : This is a visual indication to indicate in which slot this accessory will fill.&#x20;
+* **Slot** : This is an icon to indicate the slot this accessory will fill.&#x20;
 * **Wear (value)** : This is a number between 0 and 100 that indicates the wearability of an accessory.
-Every day an accessory is equipped on your avatar it generated points but also decreases it's wear value by one.
+Every day an accessory is equipped on your avatar it generates points but also decreases it's wear value by one.
 Eventually when the wear value reaches 0 the accessory will be automatically burned.
 * **Season** : At the top of the card you can see the season this accessory was part off.
 Once a season is over, the accessories of this season will never be mintable again; but you will still be able to use them.
-Because accessories that are used will eventually burn this will make sure that some accessories will become increasingly rare as time goes on . **Imagine in 10 years meeting someone on the Internet equipped with one of the first accessories!**&#x20;
+Because accessories that are used will eventually burn this means some accessories will become increasingly rare collectibles as time goes on, and some may even disappear completely if the supply reaches 0. **Imagine in 10 years meeting someone on the Internet Computer auctioning off the only 5-star accessory left from Season 0 which still has all it's original wear value (never been worn)!**&#x20;

 ### **Materials**

 To create accessories, you will need to collect materials.
-Materials are the raw ingredients  of our economy.
-Those collectibles can also be traded on a [marketplace](https://entrepot.app/marketplace/icpsquad2).&#x20;
+Materials are the raw ingredients of our economy and primary rewards for the monthly airdrops.
+These NFTs can also be traded on a [marketplace](https://entrepot.app/marketplace/icpsquad2).&#x20;

-Materials are also represented by cards but those are different from accessories.
+Materials are also represented by cards, but they are different from accessories.

 ![The most common material.](<../.gitbook/assets/Capture d’écran 2022-06-07 à 19.54.06.png>)

 Each card contain the **supply value** of the corresponding material.
-This value represents the targeted proportion of the material supply.&#x20;
+This value represents the targeted proportion of this material's supply within our NFT economy.&#x20;

 For instance : **wood** has a supply value of 24%.
 If 10 000 materials where released, the number of wood released would be 2400.&#x20;

-_⚠️ This value is a target and that will be used as a reference target for airdrops and rewards.
-This means it his highly likely that at any point in time the targeted value doesn't match the value in the real economy.
-Every value will be available for each player to make the best decisions based on their objectives._
+_⚠️ This value is a target and that will be used as a reference for airdrops and rewards.
+This means it his highly likely that at any point in time the targeted value won't perfectly match the actual value in the real economy.
+Live supply values will be made available on our website to help players to make the best decisions based on their objectives._

-### Recipe
+### Recipes

 Each accessory can only be created by following a specific recipe.
 A recipe corresponds to a list of materials.
 Here is an example for the _**Shinobi suit.**_

 ![A recipe](<../.gitbook/assets/Capture d’écran 2022-06-07 à 20.02.12 (1).png>) ![Shinobi suit](<../.gitbook/assets/Capture d’écran 2022-06-07 à 20.06.29.png>)

-The recipe is directly related to the rarity of the accessories.
-The more rare the accessory, the more materials will be needed and also less commons materials will be required.
+The recipe is directly related to the rarity of the accessories as well as the slot they belong to.
+As accessories increase in rarity the amount and rarity of the materials needed to mint them also increases.

 ### Style score

-Your avatar will daily generates a **style score** based on every accessory that is **equipped** on it.
+Each day your avatar will generate a **style score** based on every accessory that is **equipped** on it.

 The style score generated daily by an equipped accessory is equal to its number of stars.&#x20;